mahacenter/tupaia/packages/datatrak-app/__tests__/ManualTests.md

 ### Test Case 11 – Fresh Install

-- Check to see if all data is sync’d correctly when Tupaia Meditrak is installed for the first time
+- Check to see if all data is sync’d correctly when Tupaia Datatrak is installed for the first time
 - Check to ensure that screens aren’t half sync’d if the internet is disconnected partway through the first ever sync

 ### Test Case 12 – Updates